Oleg Kuvshinnikov: Governor of Vologda Oblast

 Kuvshinnikov is a supporter of the abolition of the non-penalized threshold for drivers of 20 km / h and the initiator of reducing the speed limit in settlements to 50 km / h instead of 60 km / h.

 In March 2020, at the initiative of the Governor, the Honorary title "Honored Worker of Culture of the Vologda Region" was established to increase the prestige of the profession of a cultural worker.

 In September 2021, Kuvshinnikov became the author of the autobiographical book “How to Become/Be a Governor and Stay Alive”, timed to coincide with the 10th anniversary of his tenure as Governor of the Vologda Oblast.

 Since December 2021, he has been a member of the Supreme Council of the United Russia party, and the composition was approved on 4 December 2021.

+On 31 October 2023 Kuvshinnikov was dismissed from his position of governor by Vladimir Putin and replaced by Geogry Filimonov.

+Sanctions

 In July 2022, Kuvshinnikov is under British sanctions for supporting Russia's war against Ukraine.

 Criticism

 In November 2013, preschool institutions were allowed to take loans from banks to pay salaries.

 In 2013, the response of the Department of Construction and Housing and Public Utilities of the Vologda Oblast to the appeal of the mother of a disabled child living in a collapsing house was published in the media, about the impossibility of the administration of the municipality to enforce the court decision on the provision of housing, due to the lack of free apartments in the municipal housing stock.